FedEx workers at New Jersey facility reject union representation

-(Reuters) - Workers at a New Jersey facility of package delivery company FedEx Corp (FDX.N) unit FedEx Freight voted against union membership on Friday, the latest in a series of setbacks for the Teamsters union’s efforts to unionize the company’s workforce.
+Oct 10 (Reuters) - Workers at a New Jersey facility of package delivery company FedEx Corp unit FedEx Freight voted against union membership on Friday, the latest in a series of setbacks for the Teamsters union’s efforts to unionize the company’s workforce.

 In a statement, FedEx Freight welcomed the result of the vote by drivers at the Cinnaminson facility in New Jersey not to seek union representation.